contiki-os/contiki/examples/cc26xx/cc26xx-ble-client-demo/README.md

 (for detailed instructions see the [Nordic Semiconductor guide](http://developer.nordicsemi.com/nRF5_IoT_SDK/doc/0.9.0/html/a00092.html)).

 ## Configuration
+In addition to the configuration described in [BLEach README](../../../cpu/cc26xx-cc13xx/net/README.md) the following configuration is needed.

 To successfully communicate with a UDP server, the `SERVER_IP` define in `client.c` needs to be configured to the IPv6 address of the UDP server.
 For example: